Prices from £24.00

 Sunya is a contraceptive pill with a range of benefits.
 If you're looking for reliable protection against pregnancy, or relief for period-related symptoms, Sunya may be right for you.

-Sunya (also called Sunya 20/75) is a combined contraceptive pill which consists of a combination of two made-man female hormones – oestrogen and progestogen.
+Sunya (also called Sunya 20/75) is a combined contraceptive pill which consists of a combination of two lab-made female hormones – oestrogen and progestogen.
 The name of the oestrogen present in Sunya pill is ethinylestradiol (20 micrograms) and the progestogen is gestodene (75 micrograms).

 Your Sunya packaging will include a leaflet to tell you the best time to begin the course, and it’ll have a blister strip containing the pills, each marked with arrows and days of the week to help you remember to take it daily.